numbers

 “How can anyone change the way they look?
 Tell me you’re not getting surgery.”
 Willem said.

 “Surgery is for chumps.
-If you do the workouts he recommends - drop your body fat percentage below 12% - your cheek bones naturally appear in your face.
-Then you chew on a towel to max your jaw.
-Turns out the exercises orthopedic surgeons give to jaw patients are the same ones that turn into fucking Henry Cavill.”
+If you do the workouts he recommends - drop your body fat percentage below 12% - your cheek bones naturally appear.
+Then you chew on a towel to bust out your jaw.
+Turns out the exercises they give to jaw patients are the same ones that turn you into fucking Henry Cavill.”

 “That’s absurd."
 Willem looked at him.

 “Is it?,” Jay pulled open his phone.
-He leant across the table to show Willem side profiles of men from a forum with before and afters from other guys who’d been chewing gym towels, resin gums and what looked like a stick to harden them out.
+He leant across the table to show Willem side profiles of men from a forum with before and afters from other guys who’d been chewing gym towels, resin gums and what looked in one to be a stick to harden them out.

 “This is so dumb.”